SaneleSiso/alx-low_level_programming/README.md

 4. C - More functions, more nested loops.
 5. C - Pointers, arrays and strings.
 6. C - More pointers, arrays and strings
+7. C - Even more pointers, arrays and strings